 - Product knowledge: You want someone who knows about your products or industry so that they act as an expert when selling and answering questions.

-- Enthusiasm: You want someone who cares and has a genuine interest in your brand and the products you sell.
+- Enthusiasm: You want someone who cares and is genuinely interested in your brand and the products you sell.

 - Experience: If you own a higher-end retail location, you will want someone with sales experience, preferably within your industry.

-- Customer interactions: You want a salesperson who will be able to talk to shoppers, assist them, and treat them with care.
+- Customer interactions: You want a salesperson who can talk to shoppers, assist them, and treat them with care.
 People skills will play a huge role, so I suggest using a floor interview to see how prospective hires work with your customers.

 A floor interview is an interview stage that typically comes after a spoken interview.
 It is when a candidate gets the opportunity to work with customers during a mock shift.
-This gives you the opportunity to observe how they might be on the job and how they interact with customers.
+This allows you to observe how they might be on the job and how they interact with customers.

 Another key thing that you will want to account for when hiring your team is availability.
-Unlike the typical nine-to-five corporate role, retail stores are open later in the evening, on weekends, and on many holidays.
-Before bringing anyone on, you need to be clear about your availability expectations and ensure that you will have enough staff to cover your store for weekends, holidays, and evenings.
+Unlike the typical nine-to-five corporate role, retail stores are open later in the evening, weekends, and many holidays.
+Before bringing anyone on, you need to be clear about your availability expectations and ensure that you will have enough staff to cover your store at all times.

 You will get a better idea of when you need more and less staff as time goes on, and your needs will change seasonally.
-When starting, you can use the standard formula of 2.5 employees for every 1,000 square feet.
-However, this can vary based on the type of store you have.
+When starting out, you can use the standard formula of 2.5 employees for every 1,000 square feet.
+However, this can vary based on the type of shop you have.
 Use store traffic as a cue for scheduling and ongoing hiring initiatives.

 Once you have selected the people you want for your team, you want to set them up for success with strong onboarding and training.
 To do your training well and reach a point of trust with your staff, you must approach onboarding in an organized manner.
-I suggest making a training plan with checklists of everything you need to teach for each week of onboarding.
+I suggest making an onboarding training plan with checklists for everything you need to teach your new hire each week.

-For example, at my store, I covered all computer operations on week one.
-This was the most technical part of the associate role, so I wanted to give lots of time for learning.
-From there, I would train on store organization and processes on week two and use week three as a chance to practice everything.
+For example, at my store, I covered all computer operations in week one.
+This was the most technical part of the associate role, so I wanted to give lots of time for that particular task.
+From there, I would train on store organization and processes in week two, and use week three as a chance for the new employee to practice everything with me in-store.
 At the end of week three, we would do a check-in to review anything and assess whether the new employees are ready to work solo shifts.

 Keeping an organized checklist not only ensured I didn’t miss any training topics but also offered a point of reference for associates as they were going through onboarding.
 Areas you should include in your checklist are: